You are currently viewing The Hidden Toxins in Your Cleaning Products & How to Detox Your Home

 Common products are commercial cleaners, air fresheners, scouring powders, insecticides, surface cleaners, and polishing agents.

-Don’t always trust products saying “natural”, “green” or “naturally”.
+Don’t always trust products saying “natural”, “green”, or “naturally”.
 A 2015 study found they contained VOCs, carcinogens, and toxic fragrances, similar to store-bought chemical cleaners.

 You also want to avoid antibacterial soap with the active ingredient Triclosan and other antibacterial agents.
-Handwashing with soap for 40 seconds has clinically been found to remove the same amount of bacteria without chemical poisoning.
+Handwashing with soap for 40 seconds has been clinically found to remove the same amount of bacteria without chemical poisoning.

 Mixing cleaners can be not only dangerous but deadly.
 Bleach mixed with a cleaner containing ammonia creates chloramine gas.
 Children’s Hospital of Philadelphia warns that just a few whiffs of this gas can set off 24 hours of symptoms involving eye, nose, throat, and airway irritation, sore throat, teary eyes, runny nose, coughing, and chest congestion.

-You may not think to mix bleach with products but even applying it on top of a product previously used with an acid-based cleaner also creates chlorine gas, another irritant, but with more serious and longer-lasting effects than chloramine.
+You may not think to mix bleach with products, but even applying it on top of a product previously used with an acid-based cleaner also creates chlorine gas, another irritant, but with more serious and longer-lasting effects than chloramine.
 Even mixing white vinegar with bleach could create hazardous gas, as well as acids found in oven cleaners, drain openers, and toilet bowl cleaners.

 Common chemicals in personal care and cleaning products to look for may include: